coder2318/otto/README.md

 in order to configure local s3 storage (minio) login to localhost:8900 with user:sail Password:password.
 You need to create a key and a bucket, put them to appripriate AWS_.. variables

 # run js in dev mode
-sail bun run dev
+vendor/bin/sail bun run dev

 # restart containers
-sudo ./vendor/bin/sail restart
+vendor/bin/sail restart

 ## Access points